 (It is the mouth that speaks, but the deed that determines.)

 Duolingo’s Gaelic course provides something that has not existed before: a free and accessible route into Gaelic learning for all.
 In-person Gaelic classes are not always available or accessible to those who want to learn.
 But it is crucial that people learn this language in order to maintain its recovery.
-In such a small language community, every speaker — native and learner — has the power to affect positive change, and Gaelic urgently needs new speakers to help secure its future.
+In such a small language community, every speaker — native and learner — has the power to effect positive change, and Gaelic urgently needs new speakers to help secure its future.

 Scottish Gaelic’s Celtic cousins, Irish and Welsh, have shown how smaller languages can thrive on Duolingo.
 Now, with this course, parents with children in Gaelic-medium education will be able to learn alongside their children.
 Additionally, Gaelic’s presence on Duolingo will give the language a global stage, which will hopefully in turn raise awareness and encourage learners to visit and explore Gaelic culture in Scotland and Nova Scotia.
 An increase in the number of people learning Gaelic will then demonstrate that there is a need for further initiatives and opportunities to learn on the ground, which will build local Gaelic-speaking communities.